ctu-mrs/ctu-mrs.github.io/docs/50-features/100-zenoh-network/index.md

 ## Configuring network connections

-To make Zenoh routers actually route ROS 2 traffic between each other, we have to either enable multi-cast (and connect to random other UAV routers on the same network, do don't) or manually specify their IP addresses.
+To make Zenoh routers actually route ROS 2 traffic between each other, we have to either enable multi-cast (and connect to random other UAV routers on the same network, so don't unless you know what you're doing) or manually specify their IP addresses.
 The routers exchange the routing tables automatically if in 'router' mode, e.g. if you connect your PC to two UAVs, they will be aware of each others nodes.
+This means also means you only have to specify the endpoint on one side of the connection.
 That can be disabled by setting your PC router in a 'client' mode.

 Specify the IP addresses of the other host as: